Jorenar/libXDGdirs/README.md

 libXDGdirs
 ==========

-An implemetation of [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) (_XDGBDS_)
+An implementation of [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) (_XDGBDS_)

 _XDGBDS_ defines four categories of dotfiles and the corresponding directories in a users home directory that should be used for those.
 The categories are cache,